Master’s Degree Tuition - Fall 2014 and Spring 2015

 The University of Pennsylvania counts each course as one course unit (cu) instead of 3 course hours.
 The tuition rate for master degree candidates is charged per the number of courses registered.
 A minimum of three course units is required for full-time status; the maximum number of courses allowed per semester is four.
 Additional courses may be requested by petition for action submitted to your department for approval; overall GPA will be considered.
 International students must register for at least three course units each fall and spring semester.

 The technology fee helps to underwrite the various computer resources for the School of Engineering including computer labs, provided software, web-based email, and other related costs.
-The maximum that will be charged each semester is $360.
+The maximum that will be charged each semester is $372.
+The rate you will be charged is based on the total number of course units you take per semester.

 Please visit the Student Financial Services website for information on payment methods and schedules.